 Proposals are not finished products.
 They are written at the beginning of research.
 Since findings often change the way in which problems and solutions are perceived, modifications may be necessary.
 When this occurs, the dissertator must have the approval of the dissertation director and the board.
 If the changes are major (i.e., involve a reorientation of the dissertation), the director may ask for a new proposal.
 If they reflect significant adjustments to the original proposal, a letter explaining the changes should be submitted to the office of the DGS.
 It is understood that some alterations routinely occur, e.g., the rearrangement of chapters, the addition of a chapter, the omission of a chapter.
 These do not require written notification unless there is a disagreement among the members of the committee.
-The proposal should be moderate in length (i.e., 10-20 pages, not counting the bibliography) and should include the following elements:
+The proposal should be 10-20 pages in length and should include the following elements: